Akhilendra-Pratap-Singh/IT_workshop/readme.md

-"Hello My name is Akhil Singh"
+"Hello My name is Akhil Pratap  Singh"
+"I like silence"